 A Persian rug covers much of the simple grey marble floor, with its slight faded quality avoiding its impressively intricate design overpowering the rest of the room’s composition, instead harmonising with the light browns and reds of the furniture, the fireplace brick and the wood grill wall.

-The aforementioned grey stone floor carries on throughout the residence, as with the living area, it accords seamlessly with the subtle, somewhat muted tones of the light brown polished word that also crops up throughout.
+The aforementioned grey stone floor carries on throughout the residence, as with the living area, it accords seamlessly with the subtle, somewhat muted tones of the light brown polished wood that also crops up throughout.

 This mutedness is interrupted by occasional and very welcome shocks of bright primary colour.
 This is perhaps most notable in the yellow door in the centre of the house and also in the deep blue rug on which a small dining table sits.